Please note: to contact the Port Augusta Courthouse go to the Port Augusta Magistrates Court – please see their contact

 In the early twentieth century a monthly Circuit Court arrangement was established to provide services to the Pt Augusta community.
 In the Circuit Court session of November 1937 Justice Cleland presided over various matters.
 In one case someone had been involved in placing wood over the railway line and attempting to escape custody, (The Advertiser, 10 November 1937).

-The Port Augusta Courthouse has been listed as the Port Augusta Courthouse, 1 Jervois St, Port Augusta, SA, of the Australian Heritage Database, ID number 6919, the Australian Government Department of the Environment.
+The Port Augusta Courthouse, 1 Jervois St, Port Augusta, SA, has been listed on the Australian Heritage Database, ID number 6919, the Australian Government Department of the Environment.
 More history can be read there.